-Meditating For Clear, Acne-Free Skin Actually Worked For Me — & It Can Help You, Too
+Meditating Gave Me Clear Skin — & Can Help You, Too

 Anyone who’s dealt with chronic, cystic acne knows the ache of desperation that usually accompanies yet another failed acne treatment.
 It’s the full-body feeling that you’d do anything to clear your skin (I mean, “urine therapy” is a thing for a reason); the strain of racking your brain (or scrolling through Google) for a new miracle cure.
 After years of attempting to rid my skin of both acne and dermatitis with dermatologist-prescribed antibiotics, steroids, and topical creams — not to mention an entire Sephora’s worth of skincare products — in a flash of desperation-turned-inspiration, I decided to meditate my way to clear, acne-free skin.

 Granted, this idea didn’t come out of nowhere.
 At the time, I was a dedicated student of both meditation and manifestation, and subscribed to the new-age-y Law of Attraction; which states that you can create the life you want by focusing your thoughts on the desired outcome.
 I fully believed I manifested my apartment, my boyfriend, and a salary bump in this way — so why couldn’t I manifest glowing skin, too?

 For my soul-care as skincare experiment, I adapted a handful of meditation and mindfulness techniques to fit my mission, including breathing patterns, mantras, and visualization; all of which I still use today... because they actually work.